Floor Plans can be confusing.

 So, why don’t draftspersons calculate the exterior walls into their measurements each time?
 In some instances, this form of measurement would not be possible, or demonstrably accurate.
-Apartment buildings, town homes, and condominiums, for example, do not allow for exterior wall measurement due to shared walls that often include mechanicals (plumbing, etc) or structural elements.
+Apartment buildings, townhomes, and condominiums, for example, do not allow for exterior wall measurement due to shared walls that often include mechanicals (for example, plumbing) or structural elements.
 A high-rise condo may have 2-foot thick concrete in the walls but the door jamb only indicates a wall thickness of 6 inches.
 In these cases, measurements are taken from the interior walls because there is no accurate way of telling how thick each of the walls are.

 Why don’t the Dimensions in my floor plan add up to total square footage?

 Agents sometimes expect the room dimensions to add up to the total square footage of the home.
 In reality, room dimensions will almost never add up perfectly to the total square footage.
 There are a few reasons for this, including the presence of interior walls, the thickness of interior and exterior walls, and small spaces which are not included in the dimensions.

-Dimensions are included as a way to help new homeowners plan for planning in terms of things like furniture and flooring and should not be used to calculate overall square footage.
+Dimensions are commonly used as a way to help new homeowners plan for things like furniture and flooring and should not be used to calculate overall square footage.
 Agents should rely on the total measurements for this.